 Physical Storage of Media

 For photography, storage of your media can be a slight annoyance, as it seems that you’ll always have to be updating your storage systems, backing up, or figuring out what to save and what not to save.
 However, this problem becomes impossible to get past for storing video.
 Since you will most likely have more media that are much bigger in size, figuring out storage is key to success when shooting video.
-I’ve found that cloud storage is the way to go, specifically Google’s G-Suite cloud storage system.
+I’ve found that cloud storage is the way to go, specifically Google Cloud storage.
 Cloud storage allows me to have peace of mind that a hard drive won’t fail, and cleans up a lot of clutter in extra external drives.
-I talk more about this problem and possible solutions in this blog here.
+I talk more about this problem and possible solutions in this blog, here.